 Applications for review and approval is made with payment of the following application fees:

 For each further $1 million increase $10,000

-In addition, foreigner buying an Australian Property may be subject to additional stamp duties.
+Foreigners buying an Australian property may also be subjected to additional stamp duties.
 The amount of stamp duty due varies by state.
-In Victoria, there is between 3% to 8% foreign buyer stamp duty.
-It sounds a lot, but many buyers are not letting this hold them back from a good investment.
+In Victoria, a foreign buyer stamp duty of between 3% to 8% of the property price applies.
+It may sound a lot, but many buyers are not letting this hold them back from a good investment.
 Here is why.

 Taxation and Deductions

-However, there are generous allowable deductions, such as cost of maintaining the property, cost for owner-inspections, cost of repairs, cost of leasing, etc. What you can claim, is dependant on your tax structure.
+However, there are generous deductions allowed, which can offset the cost of investment, such as cost of maintaining the property, cost for owner-inspections, cost of repairs, cost of leasing, etc. What you can claim, is dependant on your tax structure.
 Have a chat with us.
-As our client, we can connect you with good accountants to get your investment structure setup optimally.
+We can refer you to good accountants to help you understand your taxes and get your investment structure setup optimally.